 While there are many variations of a nose when it comes to drawing it in any illustration, the idea of a nose being present is essential to making your character look correct.
 This is especially true when your character is facing a certain direction.
 Follow along as we learn how to draw a nose with these concepts in mind.

-The nose can be thought of a simple bulge of the face.
+Start figuring out how to draw a nose by creating a bulge in the face.
 You can start with creating a trapezoid bulge as that's the general shape of the nose.
 Basically, it'll look like a door wedge that's standing upright when you begin drawing noses.

 The hardest part about the nose is probably trying to figure out how to draw the nostrils.
 Most beginners simply draw two black dots to indicate where the nostrils are.
 However, an alternative to getting this correct is to draw angular cubes or spheres beside the main base of the nose.